smallnest/dropspy/README.md

       --xsym stringArray    exclude drops from syms matching regexp (may be repeated)
 ```

-You can only print the summary of drops per seconds:
+You can only print the summary of drops per second:

 ```bash
 ./dropspy --summary